bludit/documentation-english/pages/api/request-a-list-of-pages/index.md

-# Title: Request a list of pages
+# Request a list of pages
 <!-- Position: 2 -->
 ---
 Bludit API provides the feature to request a particular list of pages.